-How to tell the difference between real and fake leather
+How to tell the difference between real vs fake leather

-Real leather should feel a bit bumpy, thick, and high quality with some real substance to it.
+Real leather is made to feel natural and should feel a bit bumpy, thick, and high quality with some natural substance to it.
 Fake leather often feels artificial, stiff, and cold.
-When you apply pressure at the surface with your finger, real leather will stretch and wrinkle, whereas your finger will simply depress the surface of synthetic leather, and it will retain its rigidity and shape.
+When you apply pressure at the surface with your finger, natural leather will stretch and wrinkle, whereas your finger will simply depress the surface of synthetic leather, and it will retain its rigidity and shape.

 If you can, twist the leather gently.
 If the color changes slightly and you see wrinkles, it’s probably genuine.
 If no wrinkles appear and there is no change of color, it’s probably fake.
 Real leather is naturally flexible.